Summit Academy

 Summit Academy’s school-age program provides a 12-month school experience for students.

-All classrooms at Summit Academy follow a schedule that includes opportunities for academics, daily living skills, and leisure.
-Academics and related services may be delivered in highly-structured situations with a rich ratio of staff to students or in a naturalistic or generalized situation, depending on the needs of the students.
-All students also have the opportunity to access technology, art, music, adapted physical education, and our fitness center.
-Our on-site nursing staff are available to deliver, communicate with parents/caregivers, and track related medical information.
+Throughout the school year, students have robust opportunities for academics, leisure, and daily living skills.
+Depending on the needs of the students, academics and related services may be delivered in highly-structured situations with a rich ratio of staff to students, or in a naturalistic or generalized situation.
+Students also have the opportunity to access technology, art, music, and adapted physical education, including our fitness center.

 Secondary (Ages 14 – 21)